 The workshop concluded by announcing the creation of a new impact research and policy network, RIDAP, the running of a quarterly workshop series, and the establishment of a newsletter for the network on this topic.
 The RIDAP Briefing Paper #1 can be found in our Research section.

 Transforming Institutions by Gendering Contents and Gaining Equality in Research (TRIGGER) was started in 2014 at Birkbeck and has grown since.
 It looks at increasing the number of women in those university sectors where they are underrepresented.
-TRIGGER has since moved to a website of its own.
+TRIGGER has a website of its own.

 Uddevalla Symposium 2016